Construction Accident Attorneys in Chicago

 Legal Options for Construction Accident Victims

 If you’ve been seriously injured while working at a construction site, a number of legal options may be available.
+That’s why it’s important to hire a reputable construction accident attorney in Chicago to ensure you receive maximum compensation.
 In addition to filing a workers’ compensation claim, you may be able to file a personal injury lawsuit and recover damages from any third parties who played a role in your injuries.
-Contact our Chicago injury lawyers at Herbert Law Firm at 312-655-7660 today to learn more about recovering financial compensation for construction injuries.
+Contact our Chicago construction accident lawyers at Herbert Law Firm at 312-655-7660 today to learn more about recovering financial compensation for construction injuries.

 Request a free Legal Consultation